urosevic/stock-quote/readme.txt

 == Changelog ==

 = 0.2.1 (20180923) =
+* Improve: statuses and messages in fetch log
 * Improve: Make Force Fetch to wait between each symbol fetch regarding to the API Tier
 * Improve: Remove duplicate symbols on settings update
 * Simplify: Merge 3 settings sections to single register_settings